 As part of making a statutory declaration, it is usual for the declarant to repeat the following words in the presence of the authorised witness: 'I solemnly and sincerely declare that the contents of this declaration are true and correct and that this declaration is signed with my true name and signature.'

 A statutory declaration must also contain a written acknowledgment by the declarant that it is true and correct and is made in the belief that a person making a false declaration is liable to the penalties of perjury.

-For Word and PDF versions of the Statutory Declaration Form visit this page of the Department of Justice and Regulation's website
+For Word and PDF versions of the Statutory Declaration Form visit Department of Justice and Regulation's website

 Persons who may witness Statutory declarations in Victoria

 - a justice of the peace or a bail justice

 - an Australian lawyer (within the meaning of the Legal Profession Act 2004) or a clerk to an Australian lawyer